cap-js/docs/java/developing-applications/building.md

 ### Using a Local cds-dk

-By default, the Maven build is configured to download a Node.js runtime and the `@sap/cds-dk` tools and install them locally in the project.
-Starting with version 3.6.0, the default setup of a CAP Java project has changed.
+Starting with version 3.6.0 of the `cds-services-archetype`, the default setup of a newly created CAP Java project has changed.
 The `@sap/cds-dk` is maintained as a `devDependency` in `package.json` and installed with an `npm ci` during the Maven build.
 The `install-cdsdk` goal is no longer used to install the `@sap/cds-dk` locally and it's also marked as deprecated.
 The version of the `@sap/cds-dk` is no longer maintained in `pom.xml`, it's configured in the `package.json`:
 ```json
 {